Saleslogix/argos-saleslogix/src-docs/guides/v2_template_guide/README.md

 3\.
 All applications will be a new folder within `products`.

 4\.
-Download the SDK and extract the zip into the `argos-sdk` folder: [https://github.com/Sage/argos-sdk/zipball/2.0](https://github.com/Sage/argos-sdk/zipball/2.0)
+Download the latest version of the SDK and extract the zip into the `argos-sdk` folder: [https://github.com/Saleslogix/argos-sdk](https://github.com/Saleslogix/argos-sdk)

 5\.
 A bare-bones app that this guide will use as a kickstarter has been created as Argos-Template.
-Download it from GitHub: [https://github.com/Sage/argos-template/zipball/master](https://github.com/Sage/argos-template/zipball/master)
+Download it from GitHub: [https://github.com/Saleslogix/argos-template/zipball/master](https://github.com/Saleslogix/argos-template/zipball/master)

 6\.
 Create a new folder under `products` named `argos-template` and place the extracted contents there.